Online Privacy Notice

 - Protect against and prevent fraud, unauthorized activity, claims and other liabilities; or

-We also may use the information in other ways and, if required, will also provide specific notice at the time of collection or use.
+We may process the information collected to draw inferences about your characteristics and preferences.
+We may infer your general geolocation based on the collected device ID or IP address.
+We also may use the information in other ways and, if required, will provide specific notice at the time of collection or use.

-We may sell or otherwise disclose personal information we collect on our Sites as described here.
+We may share personal information we collect on our Sites as described here.

 - On certain Sites, we provide tools to allow real estate agents to communicate with each other to negotiate transactions.
 In the course of these communications, they may use our tools to share personal information about the parties they represent.

-- We reserve the right to transfer personal information we have about you in the event we sell or transfer all or a portion of our business or assets.
-Should such an event occur, we will use reasonable efforts to direct the transferee to use personal information you have provided to us on our Sites in a manner that is consistent with this Online Privacy Notice.
+- • We reserve the right to transfer personal information we have about you in the event of a proposed or actual sale or transfer all or a portion of our business or assets.

 - In addition, we may disclose information about you (i) if we are required to do so by law or legal process (such as a court order), (ii) in response to a request by law enforcement authorities or regulatory agencies, or (iii) when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss or in connection with an investigation of suspected or actual illegal activity.